huggingface/transformers/README.md

 - a *sequence-level classifier* on the MRPC classification corpus,
 - a *token-level classifier* on the question answering dataset SQuAD, and
 - a *sequence-level multiple-choice classifier* on the SWAG classification corpus.
+- a *BERT language model* on another target corpus

 #### MRPC

 This example code fine-tunes BERT on the Microsoft Research Paraphrase